 It is the policy of Alpena Community College to maintain a campus free of drug and alcohol abuse.
 Alpena Community College further specifies that the institution supports federal and state laws which prohibit the manufacture, distribution, dispensing, possession, or illegal use of controlled substances on campus by officers, employees, or students of the college.
-Any student or employee found to be in violation of these laws and/or college policies and procedures and/or the Student Code of Conduct, which prohibit such use, possession, purchase, distribution, or dispensing of drugs and abuse of alcohol, will be subject to disciplinary procedures and/ or satisfactory participation in drug/alcohol abuse assistance or rehabilitation programs and/or may be subject to immediate discharge from employment or dismissal from the college.
+Any student or employee found to be in violation of these laws and/or college policies and procedures and/or the Student Code of Conduct, which prohibits such use, possession, purchase, distribution, or dispensing of drugs and abuse of alcohol, will be subject to disciplinary procedures and/ or satisfactory participation in drug/alcohol abuse assistance or rehabilitation programs and/or may be subject to immediate discharge from employment or dismissal from the college.

 A student asking for assistance on a drug problem will not jeopardize continued enrollment at the College.
 Referral to an appropriate agency may be made.
 If necessary, a medical withdrawal will be permitted.